All Episodes

 The alleged superior responsibility has yet to be named.

-The alleged cover-up has yet to be established, and of course, a defense has yet to be offered.
+And of course, a defense has yet to be offered.

 A lot of people are very much concerned about this, but it's one of these circumstances where we don't know what happened.

-But because there are so many people who say they support the troops, want this to be true.
+But because there are so many people who say they support the troops, want this to be true, that's typical of the drive-by media.

-Report the news that you hope happens, report the news as you wish it to be.
+Report the news as you wish it to be.

-They love humiliation of the U.S. military because they know and think that it'll make it more difficult to use the military in the future.
+It's already a done deal, and they say, because they hate the U.S. military and they love military defeats, They love humiliation of the U.S. military because they know and think that it'll make it more difficult to use the military in the future.

-All the while, these are the people who claim to support the troops, love the troops but don't support the mission.
+All the while, these are the people who claim to support the troops, love the troops, but don't support the mission.

 These people want it to be true, and the people that want it to be true are the same kind of people that have no problem with totalitarian regimes and dictators and mass murderers the world over.

-The same kind of people who found it difficult to criticize Saddam Hussein, or who will not criticize Castro or who want to coddle this wacko Hugo Chavez are eager to portray the U.S. military as the focus of evil in the modern world.
+The same kind of people who found it difficult to criticize Saddam Hussein or who will not criticize Castro or who want to coddle this wacko Hugo Chavez are eager to portray the U.S. military as the focus of evil in the modern world.

 Remember this.